Accounting & Computer Science

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.

 - Speaking - Talking to others to convey information effectively.

 - Writing - Communicating effectively in writing as appropriate for the needs of the audience.

 Abilities for Accounting & CompSci Majors

-What Can You Do With an Accounting & CompSci Major?
+What Can You Do With a Accounting & Computer Science Major?

 |Job Title||Job Growth Rate||Median Salary|

 Who Is Getting a Bachelor’s Degree in Accounting & Computer Science?